getodk/docs/docs/central-entities.rst

 Important limitations:

 - A form submission can only create or update a single Entity
-- Client performance (ODK Collect or Enketo web forms) suffers when managing more than 50,000 Entities
 - All devices will always download all Entities which may be a privacy concern
 - Entity properties may only be strings.
 Submission values saved to an Entity are converted to strings.